Becoming You With Julie

 Instructions

-• Strain into a large bowl.
-Add strained tea back into a glass container.
+• Strain into a bowl, then pour the tea back into a clean glass container.

 • Hot Hibiscus Variation

-• Bring to a gentle boil, then reduce the heat and let it simmer for 10-15 minutes.
+• Bring just to a boil, then reduce heat and simmer 10–15 minutes.

 Author: Julie Gaeta